To be notified of new PopSpots entries, follow PopSpotsNYC on Twitter: Follow Popspotsnyc on Twitter

 The arrow on this map of Red Square shows the direction the photo was taken.

-THE BACK COVER OF STREETCAR SERENADE
+THE BACK COVER OF STREETLIFE SERENADE

 Right below this is the back cover to Streetlife Serenade.
 It's a photo of Billy by the noted rock photographer Jim Marshall (see PopSpots # 41 (Dylan) and #50 (Allman Brothers)).